DefinitelyTyped/tsd/README.md

 ## History

 ### v0.5.x ( > 2013-08)

+For previews and history check the [release tags](https://github.com/DefinitelyTyped/tsd/releases).

 * `0.5.x` - `current` - Full rewrite by @[Bartvds](https://github.com/Bartvds): drops the separated TSD data registry in favour of using the [Github API](http://developer.github.com/) to pull definitions directly from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).